14 Combined Loads

 QH = First moment of area about the horizontal axis passing through the point of interest [m3, in.3]

-Example 14.5 demonstrates the calculation of total shear stress when torsion and transverse shear are both acting.
+Example 14.5 demonstrates the calculation of total shear stress when both torsion and transverse shear are acting.

 Example 14.6 demonstrates the calculation of transverse shear stress with multiple directions of shear force.